14 Top-Rated Beaches in the South of France

 The beaches of Antibes are prized for their expansive sandy shorelines, while the Île de Porquerolles and the Plage de l'Espiguette delight visitors with sublime landscapes and their wild, unspoiled coastline.

-Discover more places to relax by the sea with our list of the best beaches in the South of France.
+For summer beach vacations and seaside day trips anytime of year, the South of France offers endless treasures along its coastline.
+Discover the most desirable places to relax by the sea with our list of the best beaches in the South of France.

 1. Beaches of Biarritz